 1. Brainstorm new ways to offer support.

-Since certain products, such as face masks and hand sanitizer, have seen dramatic increases in demand, other companies are quickly stepping in to assist consumers get the items they need.
+Since certain products, such as face masks and hand sanitizers, have seen dramatic increases in demand, other companies are quickly stepping in to assist consumers to get the items they need.
 For instance, several distilleries have refocused their efforts away from making alcoholic beverages in favor of making hand sanitizer.
 Fashion brands have started to sew face masks and medical gowns to assist healthcare workers on the front lines.
 Even tech companies, such as HP, have begun to provide 3D printing resources to create masks, face shields, ventilators, and more.
 Look around your own community for inspiration and unique opportunities for your business to expand into new avenues!